Smiřice: Administrative division

+Etymology

+The name Smiřice is derived from the personal name Smír, meaning "the village of Smír's people".

 Geography

 Smiřice is located about 9 km north of Hradec Králové.
-It lies in an agricultural landscape of the East Elbe Table.
+It lies in an agricultural landscape in the East Elbe Table.
 The highest point is the flat hill Lískovec at 296 m above sea level.
 The town is situated on the right bank of the Elbe River.

 History

 The first written mention of Smiřice is from 1361.
 It was originally a settlement between two branches of the Elbe with a fortress, which was later rebuilt to a castle.
 Smiřice was the centre of a large estate owned by various noble families, most notably by the Smiřickýs of Smiřice (until 1476), the Trčkas of Lípa (1498–1636) and the Sternbergs (1685–1780).
 In 1659, the village was promoted to a town.

 Transport

 The D11 motorway runs next to the town.

 Smiřice is located on the railway line heading from Pardubice and Hradec Králové to Jaroměř.